This post may contain affiliate links. Please read my full disclosure policy here.

 What aromatherapy scents could you include in your kit to make you calmer or happier?
 Do you love the smell of a particular candle, oil or body wash?

-Check out the No Time, No Money, No Problem Self Care Challenge for 7 Days of fast, free, and fun ideas you can use to pamper yourself.
+Check out the No Time, No Money, No Problem Self Care Challenge!
+It’s 7 Days of fast, free, and fun ideas you can use to pamper yourself–all delivered via your favorite podcast app.
 You’ll also be subscribed to updates from Mama Goes Beyond.

 Is there a painting, an old photo, or an inspirational quote that makes you smile?
 Do you have a vision board of your ideal life?
 Any of these things would be good to keep in your toolkit to uplift you when you’re down.